 All I can say is that I ended up being presently surprised with Project Almanac.
-Platinum Dunes defy expectation for once, while the only reason for the studios cold feet, you suspect, has something to do with not knowing how to deal with an intelligent film.
+Platinum Dunes defy expectation for once.
+The only reason for the studios cold feet, you suspect, has something to do with their not knowing how to deal with an intelligent film.
 Despite the eventual decision to pitch Project Almanac to a teen audience, it quickly becomes apparent that this is not any ordinary teen film.
 There is some pandering to this in the probably overlong scenes featuring a trip to the music festival but mostly it is a film where the teenagers are bright and highly intelligent rather than clowns, jocks or dumbed down for audience appeal.
-Their dialogue comes with a sharply wry wit and in the case of lead Jonny Weston, he has both intelligence and good-looking charisma.
+Their dialogue comes with a wry wit and in the case of lead Jonny Weston, he has both intelligence and good-looking charisma.
 You might want to contrast this to Earth to Echo (2014), another Found footage film that featured supposedly bright kids or perhaps even more closely Clockstoppers (2002), to see just how this could have not worked.

 The film becomes even more fascinating when it starts to unveil its science-fictional elements of them puzzling over seeing Jonny Weston in the background of the video; and especially the scenes where they start trying out the device and eerily end up with metal objects floating in mid-air, liquids creating strange whirlpools, the toy car sent back through time found impacted inside a wall or hammers and chisels fused together.
-(Although, if that is the results one was getting, I dont know if I would be so quick about immediately jumping into experimenting with live subjects ie. themselves straight away).
+(Although, if that was the results one was getting, I dont know if I would be so quick about immediately jumping into experimenting with live subjects ie. themselves straight away).

 If you wanted a soundbite description to compare Project Almanac, you could call it a version of Primer (2003) by way of Chronicle (2012) with its videocamera toting kids discovering an object that grants amazing abilities before also discovering that there are dark consequences.
 One also kept being reminded from the kids from Explorers (1985), albeit on a few years after puberty had hit.
 There are all the requisite in-references and comments on other time travel films such as The Terminator (1984) and Terminator 2: Judgment Day (1991), Timecop (1994), Looper (2012) and tvs Doctor Who (1963-89, 2005 ), while we also see the kids watching Bill and Teds Excellent Adventure (1989) on their laptop in one scene.
 There are even jokes made about Argo (2012).